Best & Worst Chevrolet Trax Years

 Looking to purchase a Chevrolet Trax but not certain which model year to choose?

 You’re in the right place.
-This guide dives deep into the Chevy Trax lineup, highlighting the cream of the crop and the years you might want to steer clear of.
+This guide dives deep into the Chevy Trax lineup, highlighting the best of the best and the years you might want to steer clear of.

-We’ve done the laborious lifting for you, sifting through data from trusted sources like the NHTSA, Consumer Reports, and Edmunds.
+We’ve done the arduous lifting for you, sifting through data from trustworthy sources like the NHTSA, Consumer Reports, and Edmunds.

 Our analysis covers everything from engine performance and tech features to reliability issues and safety ratings across all Trax generations.

-Let’s jump right in and break it down, year by year!
+Let’s dive right in and break it down, year by year!

 Related:Best & Worst Chevrolet Cruze YearsBest & Worst Chevrolet Impala YearsBest & Worst Chevrolet Tahoe Years